Kalimaha/lazy-cyclist/README.md

-# lazy-cyclist-ui
+# The Lazy Cyclist UI
-Display the elevation profile of different bicycle routes.
+This project show the elevation profiles of different bicycle routes to help the lazy cyclist to pick the easiest one.